klmcwhirter/explore_python/concurrent/README.md

 Also, I eliminated concurrency as a variable by carefully designing away shared state.
 The worker function simply takes some inputs and returns found perfect numbers in the range of numbers it is evaluating.

+> This project is named `concurrent` because initially I thought I would be testing for the underlying risk of the missing GIL - namely data corruption when using libraries like `numpy`, etc. Was the promise of maintained thread-safety (PEP-703) in the interpreter truly realized or not?
+>
+> But I realized there was an underlying assumption that led to that concern.
+Many were assuming that eliminating the GIL would lead inherently to better performance with CPU bound problems.
+>
+> And so this project was pivoted to validate that assumption.
+I am glad I did. _See_ **TL;DR** _below._
+>
+> When and if a point is reached where there is a measurable performance gain, then (and only then) I will return to experimenting with the additional complexity involved in accomplishing concurrency with a NoGIL Python interpreter.

+If performance cannot be increased by utilizing threads across multiple cores with a stateless worker design, then there is no point in testing shared, concurrent state.

+Until then ...

 ### TL;DR

 The effect of NoGIL on performance is not much if anything with lower values of `max_n`; and significantly worse performance with higher values.

+Since the perceived benefit of NoGIL is the potential for utilizing multiple cores via multiple threads to help solve for CPU bound problem sets, it seems that Guido Van Rossum was absolutely justified to introduce the GIL.

+Other efforts such as Per-Interpreter GIL ([PEP-684](https://peps.python.org/pep-0684/)), InterpreterPoolExecutor ([PEP-734](https://peps.python.org/pep-0684/)), etc. have provided a less intrusive solution to the multi-core utilization issue then disabling the GIL ([PEP-703](https://peps.python.org/pep-0703/)).

 ## Command-line Options